barumau/PanGlobish/eng/101_global_lexe.md

 At one end there are people who speak it almost like natives.
 At the other end there are people who can grunt only a few words with a thick accent.

-Panglobish borrows basic words from English because "everyone knows them already".
+Panglo borrows basic words from English because "everyone knows them already".
 There are less and less English words on higher levels, because most people don't know them and because many advanced words are specific to a certain culture